About this dish

 - Drain the soaking water from the dal and add it to a pressure cooker or pot.
 Add 3 cups of water along with all the other dal ingredients mentioned above (minced ginger garlic, chopped onion) turmeric and salt.

 - Pressure cook or cook with the lid on at medium to low heat till the dal is completely soft and easily mashable.
 It should take 2 whistles in the pressure cooker or about 30 mins in a regular pot.

 - Add the coriander stems in at this point if you have them.
-Stir and mash some of the dal with the back of wooden spoon to get a more creamy consistency, don't be afraid to mash the dal.
-Stir like you mean it :)
+Stir and mash some of the dal with the back of a wooden spoon to get a more creamy consistency, don't be afraid to mash the dal.
+Stir it like you mean it :)